MorganBDT/brighten-mdd-outcome-predict/README.md

 # Data analysis code for: Talbot et al. 2025, Comorbid anxiety predicts lower odds of MDD improvement in a trial of smartphone-delivered interventions

 This repository contains the data analysis code for the paper:

-Talbot, Morgan B., Jessica M. Lipschitz†, and Omar Costilla-Reyes†.
+Talbot, Morgan B., Jessica M. Lipschitz*, and Omar Costilla-Reyes*.
 "Comorbid anxiety predicts lower odds of MDD improvement in a trial of smartphone-delivered interventions."
-Journal of Affective Disorders (2025). †Co-Senior Authors.
+Journal of Affective Disorders (2025): 120416. *Co-Senior Authors.

 ## Abstract